thedev132/hcb/README.md

 }
 ```

 `slug` is optional.
 If no `slug` is provided, we'll take the name and attempt to sluggify it.
-Events created this way will be `spend_only`.
+Events created this way will be `unapproved`.

 Response will be of shape: